nathan-alden-sr/stardew-valley/min-max/1.5/mining.md

   - The time it will take to kill all Monsters on the floor vs. breaking rocks
   - Your [Weapon's](https://stardewvalleywiki.com/Weapons) damage
   - The day's [Luck](https://stardewvalleywiki.com/Luck); usually, you will only want to attempt this on small floors with a few Monsters
-- Consider quickly scan a small floor before mining to see if a ladder is already exposed.
+- Consider quickly scanning a small floor before mining to see if a ladder is already exposed.

 ## Floor transitions